 Before selecting an assessment, it’s important to understand how to choose an effective reinforcer.

 ContentsCharacteristics of an Effective Reinforcer in ABA Choosing an Effective Reinforcer to Use with an ABA Strategy Difference Between Reinforcer Assessments and Preference Assessments Establishing Operations (EOs) Types of Preference Assessments Ask Questions Free Operant Preference Assessments Single Stimulus Preference Assessment Multiple Stimuli With/Without Replacement (MSW/O) Preference Assessment Paired Choice Preference Assessment Choosing Preference Assessments Social Preference Assessments Reinforcer Assessments Concurrent schedule reinforcer assessments Multiple schedule reinforcer assessments Progressive schedule reinforcer assessments Choosing Reinforcer Assessments Expanding Effective Reinforcers for Autistic Learners Stimulus-Stimulus Pairing Premack Principle

 Many ABA techniques include the use of a reinforcer, but for the technique to be effective you need to choose an effective one.
 A powerful reinforcer will:

 - Only be provided for the desired behavior

 - Be given immediately after the desired behavior is performed

-- Provide sufficient motivation for your child
+- Provide sufficient motivation for your learner

 Also, be flexible and be prepared with a second reinforcer in case the one you’ve selected is suddenly not the best choice.
 If Mikayla loves M&Ms you might consider using M&Ms to reinforce certain behaviors.
 However, if the behavior you’re trying to reinforce happens immediately after she’s had a bowl of ice cream, the M&Ms might be less effective.